STORYMIRROR

 - Yes, I do.
 But tell me Bangomi, how do you know all these about Boggarts?

--- In the books of 'Harry Porter', Boggarts are discussed at length.
+-- In the Harry Porter’s books, Boggarts are being discussed at length.
 Because of the shape-shifting ability, no one actually knows what a Boggart looks like.
-When someone is alone, as it changes shape instantly upon encountering someone, different people have different opinions about the shape of these weird ghosts.
+When someone is alone, as it changed shape instantly upon encountering someone, different people have different opinions about the shape of these weird ghosts.
 This intriguing attribute of an amazing shape-shifter is disclosed there only.
-You don’t read, it seems.
+You don’t read it seems.

 - Okay, you said that a Boggart’s natural form is fairly small.
 Now, why should someone get scared of a pretty small thing?

-- Tell me.
-How can we get rid of these?
+- Tell me how we can get rid of these?

 - Oh, yeah exactly, please tell me the way out.

-- You mean each one of us should keep such a spelling ready to get rid of the Boggarts?
+- You mean each one of us should keep such a spelling ready to get rid of the Boggarts.

 Rate this content